 California Sea Lion Facts

-- Firstly, the remarkable California Sea Lion remains one of only six known surviving types of sea lion.
+- Surprisingly, the remarkable California Sea Lion remains one of only six known surviving types of sea lion.
 Quite sadly, one other species, the Japanese Sea Lion, became extinct in the 1950’s.
-Meanwhile, three others now rank as Endangered.
+In the meantime, three others now rank as Endangered.

-- Secondly, this animal also represents the species with the largest current population.
+- This wonder of Nature also represents the species with the largest current population.
 In fact, estimates place its total numbers at around 350,000 individuals.
 Only the South American Sea Lion approaches it in numbers.

 - Due to its current population size, along with other factors, the IUCN presently lists the California Sea Lion as Least Concern.
 Perhaps the leading contributor to its survival success is the fact of its protection under the Marine Mammal Protection Act.

-- However, it, like many related species, still faces dangers from various threats.
+- Like many related species, however, it still faces dangers from various threats.
 These principally include climate change and habitat loss.
-However, in recent years, trash and chemical pollutants of the food chain have begun to threaten it.
+In recent years, though, trash and chemical pollutants of the food chain have begun to threaten it.

 California Sea Lion Physical Description